meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/raft/README.md

 ## Introduction:
-As our Meta llama models become more popular, we noticed there is a great demand to apply our Meta Llama models toward a custom domain to better serve the customers in that domain.
+As our Meta llama models become more popular, we noticed that there is a great demand to apply our Meta Llama models toward a custom domain to better serve the customers in that domain.
 For example, a common scenario can be that a company has all the related documents in plain text for its custom domain and want to build chatbot that can help answer questions a client could have.